MicrosoftDocs/windows-insider/wip/at-home/data-settings.md

 1. Go to [**Settings > Privacy > Diagnostics & feedback**](https://aka.ms/WIPDataSettings) on your device.

-2. Set your device's data settings to Enhanced or Full.
+2. Set your device's data settings to Full.

 3. Reboot your device.